Eye of the Storm (TV series): Production and broadcast

+Bill Nighy and Judy Parfitt were cast as Bugeja and Milnes' supporting adult leads, respectively.
+When approached for his role, Nighy readily accepted it with delight, as he had desired to star in a television production that his young nine-year-old daughter Mary Nighy could watch following the recent adult successes of The Men's Room.
+In subsequent interviews, he would state that he also personally thought the series' story was "a really good adventure yarn".

 As part of the inaugural First Night on Meridian programme broadcast only by the station itself on the evening of its first day on-air (New Year's Day 1993), short preview scenes of Eye of the Storm were presented by Michael Palin and Neil Buchanan.
 These were shown alongside previews of Zzzap!, a production made by Buchanan for younger children, and Wizadora for pre-school infants, showcasing the full range of Meridian’s first offerings for youth audiences.

-Eye of the Storm premiered on January 8, 1993.
+Eye of the Storm premiered on 8 January 1993.
 All six parts of the series were broadcast across the United Kingdom through ITV and shown at 4:40pm on Fridays, during the network's Children's ITV programming block.
-The final episode was notably the last programme to be linked on the strand by an in-vision host, Glenn Kinsey, from Central’s former Broad Street, Birmingham base, until the later reintroduction of in-vision presentation at the newer Gas Street Studios in May 1998.
-The series was additionally broadcast in Germany under the name of Der Fluch der Edelsteine, where it was first shown on ZDF in 1994.
+The final episode was notably the last programme to be linked on the strand by an in-vision host, Glenn Kinsey, from Central’s former Broad Street, Birmingham base, until the later reintroduction of live in-vision presentation at the newer Gas Street Studios in 1998.
+Outside of the UK, Eye of the Storm was distributed by Link Entertainment; the series was additionally broadcast in Australia a number of times by ABC, and on pay television by Nickelodeon (originally Max) throughout the 1990s, as well as in Germany under the name of Der Fluch der Edelsteine on ZDF during 1994.